1

 While both roles involve analytical skills and data handling, Phd Science focuses on scientific research and experimentation, often in academic or R&D settings.
 Data Scientists primarily analyze large datasets to inform business decisions and develop models in industry environments.
 The key difference lies in their application areas and typical work environments.

-What is the salary of a PhD in science?
+Is a PhD worth it in science?

 What can a PhD in science get you?